btcid/indodax-official-api-docs/Marketdata-websocket.md

 	"params": {
 		"channel": "market:order-book-btcidr"
 	},
-	"id": 4 // is a random request ID specified by websocket client }
+	"id": 4 // is a random request ID specified by WebSocket client }
 ```